Dorothy House Hospice Engages Donors in Lockdown

 The Cashless Solution

-Using existing digital templates, they made the collectable experience their own.
-Each character presented facts and motivation on the walk or run.
-With each character collected, there was a chance to take a unique selfie with the character itself.
-This meant that donors could take 10 individual selfies along the way, with sharing to social media made easy.
+Using existing digital templates, they made the collectable experience their own and each character presented facts and motivation on the walk or run.
+Participants could also take a selfie with the characters as they collected them.
+This meant that donors could take 10 individual selfies along the way and share their progress on social media.

 - A mobile-optimised collectable trail enabled the opportunity for the charity to engage donors whilst taking advantage of the exercise guidelines.